Affording Aging Parents’ Next Adventure

 Travel: More seniors are exploring the world in their later years.
 If you’re concerned about your parents traveling alone, there are a number of tours and travel groups that are tailored for senior needs.
 Wherever your parents are headed, suggest travel insurance to financially protect them against lost luggage, sudden cancelations or medical expenses while away from home.

 No matter where your parents’ interests lie, figure out the associated costs, then sit down with them and create a budget that will allow them to pursue their passions.

 A recent study found that internet use was linked to less depression in aging adults, because it offers a connection to family and friends who may not live close by.
 There’s also a wide range of new apps and services for seniors that can simplify and enrich daily life.
-The Umpqua Go-To app makes it easy for elderly parents to manage their money; here are some more top apps for seniors.

 Whether your parents elect to stay in their home or move into yours, make sure it’s outfitted safely and ergonomically.
 Modifications may include installing railings in showers, putting in slip-resistant flooring, or building wheelchair ramps for easier access.
 The average cost to make a home safe for an older family member can vary, so start getting quotes and consider prioritizing renovations to help stagger costs.